28Zaaky/Shellcode-Ldr/README.md

-# xvxLdr v1.0
+# XVX Ldr

-Windows shellcode loader with AES-256-CBC encryption and EDR/sandbox evasion techniques.
+Windows shellcode loader with AES-256-CBC encryption and EDR/AV evasion techniques.

 ## What is it?